Canadian Cancer Registry (CCR)

 Patient records include nominal, demographic and mortality information about the person.
 Tumour records contain information about the characteristics of the tumour and its diagnosis.
 The list of data elements on the Patient record and the Tumour record is provided in the Canadian Cancer Registry System Guide.

-Each cancer registry supplies information to the Canadian Cancer Registry (CCR) for each new patient and tumour in a standard format.
-Validity edits verify that each field contains valid entries.
+Each provincial and territorial cancer registry supplies information to the Canadian Cancer Registry (CCR) for each new patient and tumour in a standard format.
+Validation edits verify that each field contains valid entries.
 Correlation edits check the compatibility of different data elements within a record and verify that relationships between patient and tumour records make sense.
 These verifications are done as data are loaded into the CCR database and any records failing edits are rejected and returned to the provincial or territorial cancer registries for verification and/or correction.

 CCR Data Quality Reports are used by PTCRs to monitor the quality of their information in the CCR and meet standards for acceptance in international publications such as Cancer Incidence in Five Continents and Cancer Incidence in North America.